baldmaan/baldmaan/README.md

 <br>
 <h2 align="center">👨 About me:</h2>

-- 👨‍🎓 I'm a **Automation and Robotics** student at the **Poznan University of Technology**,
+- 👨‍🎓 I'm a **Automation and Robotics** student at the **Poznan University of Technology**

-- 💡 Currently learning Angular, Spring, and Python,
+- 💡 Currently learning Angular, Spring, and Python

 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-baldmaan-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/dominik-wojtowicz/)
 <br>